 Berra entered the 1955 season as the highest-paid Yankee, and he earned his $48,000 by winning his second consecutive MVP award and third overall.
 The season ended in disappointment, however, as the Dodgers were finally able to take a Series from the Yankees.
 Jackie Robinson stole home in Game One, and Berra argued the call vociferously while jumping up and down.
 He never stopped insisting Robinson was out and he even signed photos of the play, “He was out.”
 In the decisive seventh game, Yogi came to the plate in the sixth inning with two men aboard and hit a fly ball toward the left-field corner, but left fielder Sandy Amoros raced over, made a spectacular catch, and turned it into a double play.

-The Yankees regained the world championship in 1956—against the Dodgers—and Berra had a big Series with three home runs, including two off Don Newcombe in the decisive seventh game.
-Berra batted in ten runs, yet the highlight of the Series for him was catching Don Larsen’s perfect game in Game Five.
+The Yankees regained the world championship in 1956 — against the Dodgers — and Berra had a big Series with three home runs, including two off Don Newcombe in the decisive seventh game.
+Berra batted in 10 runs, yet the highlight of the Series for him was catching Don Larsen’s perfect game in Game Five.
 Larsen said he did not shake off Berra once during his masterpiece.

-Berra slumped to a .251 average in 1957 but was still productive with twenty-four home runs and eighty-two RBIs.
-He followed that with a similarly productive 1958 with a .266 batting average, twenty-two homers, and ninety RBIs.
+Berra slumped to a .251 average in 1957 but was still productive with 24 home runs and 82 RBIs.
+He followed that with a similarly productive 1958 with a .266 batting average, 22 homers, and 90 RBIs.
 In those two seasons the Yankees and Milwaukee Braves split the World Series; Milwaukee won in 1957, and New York won in 1958.

 On October 24, 1963, Berra was named the Yankees’ manager to replace Ralph Houk after Houk became general manager.
 The Yankees offered Berra a two-year contract but he insisted on a one-year deal as he was not sure he could manage.
 He would later regret that decision.
 Berra had intended to keep pitching coach Johnny Sain on his staff, but Sain could not agree on a contract and Berra turned to old friend Whitey Ford to be a player coach.
 He always believed Ford was one of the more intelligent pitchers and thought he would be outstanding in handling young pitchers.